Art Zurich

-Art Zurich, also known as Art International Zurich and Contemporary Art Fair Zurich, is a public art fair in Zürich, Switzerland.
+Art International Zurich, also known as Art Zurich and Contemporary Art Fair Zurich, is a public art fair in Zürich, Switzerland.

 The fair showcases contemporary art styles, including painting, sculpture, photography, graphic, video and art objects.
 More than 1000 exhibitors from 70 countries have participated in the art fair established in 1999.

-Since 1999, the art fair has so far counted more than 1000 exhibitors from over 70 countries.
 Since its inception, this art fair has enjoyed a steady upward trend, which can be attributed above all to the cosmopolitan mix of internationality and artistic diversity.
 The fair has thus developed into an institution in the Swiss art scene.
+Since the early 2000s, the focus has been on exhibitors from Asia in particular, complemented by american galleries and since the 2020s by galleries from African countries.